Paris remains on flood alert as Seine rises

 Nevertheless, Parisians appeared unfazed, saying the deluge had not affected their daily lives too much.

-Water levels in the rain-swollen Seine are nowhere near those reached in 1910 when waters rose to nearly 28 feet, forcing residents to evacuate.
+Water levels in the rain-swollen Seine are nowhere near those reached in 1910 when waters rose to around 8.5 meters (about 28 feet) forcing residents to evacuate.

 Colombe Brossel, the deputy Paris mayor, told CNN the city had learned from past mistakes, but that more needs to be done to adapt to climate change.